sebastienattal/phone-recovery/README.md

 This project also provide a small application to list and create phone recovery.

 ### Architecture
 This app is based on Symfony 3.
-The API will be located in a separate bundle (ApiBundle).
+The API will be located in a separated bundle (ApiBundle).
 The external bundle [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle) is used to generate an api doc.

 ### Prerequisite packages
 Need to install the following packages : `php-curl` for external API calls, `php-mbstring` and `php-xdebug` for phpunit.